-Country strategic plan outcome 5: Humanitarian and development actors have enhanced ability to support vulnerable populations in Jordan all year round
+Country strategic plan outcome 5: Humanitarian and development actors have enhanced ability to support vulnerable populations in Jordan all year round through on-demand cash-based transfer services

 112. Under CSP outcome 5, WFP will provide on-demand cash transfer services to interested partners and humanitarian actors in support of their activities, building on partnerships that have been in place since 2015.